Skip to content

 Recklessness: Serious vs Professional

-The key to the defense is strict qualification.
+The key to the defence is strict qualification.
 The prosecution will always speak of "Serious Recklessness" (grave negligence) to ask for prison.
-Our strategy is to demonstrate that strict protocols were followed and that the accident was due to an unforeseeable fatality or the worker's own "Professional Recklessness" (overconfidence), which downgrades the matter to civil liability or a minor offense, avoiding prison.
+Our strategy is to demonstrate that strict protocols were followed and that the accident was due to an unforeseeable fatality or the worker's own "Professional Recklessness" (overconfidence), which downgrades the matter to civil liability or a minor offence, avoiding prison.

 The defence is built around the chain of command and the duty of supervision.
 Three lines stand out.
 The first is concurrent fault: proving that the worker disobeyed safety orders contributes to reducing the employer's liability, although it never automatically exonerates it, since the employer must protect the worker even from their own carelessness.
 The second is the delegation of duties: demonstrating that the administrator had effectively delegated the safety functions to a specialised, competent technician.
 And the third is compliance: an effective crime-prevention plan can exempt the company as a legal person, even if an individual is convicted.
 Identifying who actually held the duty of supervision is, in these cases, decisive.